Between cultured meat and Betamax

 In the land of technology most effort is put in development and renewal, also because repeated purchases and brand loyalty are determined by something that will have to replace the current product with a considerable longevity.
 There, innovation justifies existence.
 And here also format wars surface; an example of a similar idea, but sometimes just a bit different, that arises simultaneous and locks horns with “her schizophrenic self”.
 In general after a knock-out race only two remain, polarizing and competing until only one remains to dominate the market.
 Who remembers the fight between Betamax and VHC video systems, in which the inferior VHS “won”?
 More recently there was a modern variety of that battle with key players HD-DVD and Blu Ray.
 In the field of television, after the picture tube we had to choose between Plasma and LCD screens, and nowadays it is between OLED and QLED, not to mention HDR-10 versus Dolby Vision color and contract standards.

 TOP will continue to study this matter the next few years, to look for the opportunities and threats.
-Maybe cultured meet will be rejected be many due to ethical objections, or due to the high cost, or the unappetizing stigmatizing name.
+Maybe cultured meat will be rejected be many due to ethical objections, or due to the high cost, or the unappetizing stigmatizing name.
 Yet it is too early to choose and maybe choosing won’t be necessary.
 Especially in food land it is possible to combine synergistic innovations.
 Assimilation instead of elimination.
-How would you feel about taste and color through cultured meet, with a nice bite through structured plant protein?
+How would you feel about taste and color through cultured meat, with a nice bite through structured plant protein?
 Will real meat be still important for the masses?
-How do we proceed with eatable insects?
+How do we proceed with edible insects?
 TOP will find it out, but one thing is certain: good marketing will be important to convince the consumer to accept new things.
 The makers of VHS know all about that.